chrinkis/hy340-project/README.md

 - By default, the return value register of the virtual machine has `nil` value.
 In other words, functions that do not return a value explicitly, will return `nil` implicitly.
+- When there are variables in the `program variable scopespace` that are not global, the stack of the virtual machine does not reserve place for them.
+In order to avoid problems, you could use a `main` function for your program.
+This could be fixed by providing the virtual machine (through the input file)  with the number of the varibles mentioned above (unfortunately, there was no time to implement it).

 ## Build